Jimmy-Lo/English_Writing/README.md

 22. The results lead to more efficient methods than those have been proposed heretofore.
 23. The first strategy entails computing in advance the indices for every conceivable state
 24. He obviates the neccessity of providing him with an umbrella.
+25. In this work, our aim is two fold. ... and ...